 Of course, not all student freelancers begin this way.

-What all these humble beginnings do have in common though is they teach us the fundamental skills for a freelancing career.
+All these humble beginnings do have in common, though, is they teach us the fundamental skills for a freelancing career.

-In my case, I learned all kinds of interesting things about the freelance writing industry, with the company starting me off with the basics.
+In my case, I learned all kinds of exciting things about the freelance writing industry, with the company starting me off with the basics.
 These included:

 Is Freelancing Good For Students?
 Learn Basic SEO